 Their new line, which has the accurate tagline of “ready for anything” is –as always- non-GMO Project Verified, gluten-free, vegan certified, made without dairy or soy and contains no artificial, flavors, colors, or sweeteners.
 Since one of my goals this June is to resume my regular workout schedule, I’m looking forward to continuing sampling and working with this new line.

 This recipe is one that I created largely because I wanted to make something with protein powder that wasn’t just a shake (I’ve been making far too many shakes and drinks here lately) but also wasn’t pancakes or brownies like my usual go-to.
 During the summer, when turning on the oven is almost out of the question, my aunt often makes the most deliciously sinful Chocolate No-Bakes which are full of sugar, butter, peanut butter and, you guessed it, chocolate.
 While this recipe still has some added sugar, I’ve stayed away from white sugar and kept what was added to a minimum.
-Full of healthy fats, this snack is sure to keep you full and fueled for hours on end and is easy to transport so it’s a win-win!
+These vegan protein bars are full of healthy fats and are sure to keep you full and fueled for hours on end and are easy to transport so it’s a win-win!

 Disclaimer: Vega sent me their products to sample and review for the purpose of making recipes- no other compensation was received.
 All opinions are my own.
 This post also contains affiliate links, which means I receive a commission if you make a purchase using this link.
 This is no extra cost to you and helps me support myself and keep this blog going.
 I only work with and recommend companies that I believe and support myself!

 ¼ Cup Dark Brown Sugar, Packed

 1 tsp Vanilla Extract

 1 Scoop Vega Clean Chocolate Protein Powder